ranjithshegde/ofxNI2/README.md

 Setup
 ========
-This is an addon to support the Kinect V2 on Linux/Windows/Mac using the OpenNI driver from Libfreenect2 (https://github.com/OpenKinect/libfreenect2/)
+This is an addon to support the Kinect V2 on Linux/Windows/Mac using the OpenNI driver from Libfreenect2 (https://github.com/OpenKinect/libfreenect2/).
+Generally the point of this would be to use the NiTE skeleton tracking library.
+NiTE is no longer publicly available, but the binaries are included in this addon.
+If you just need to get the Kinect's depth texture, you're probably better off using my other addon which doesn't require OpenNI, https://github.com/pierrep/ofxLibFreenect2

 Tested on openframeworks 0.10.1